Lost Money in Tingo Group, Inc - GuruFocus.com

-Gibbs Law Group announces that a class+action+lawsuit has been filed on behalf of Tingo Group, Inc. (NASDAQ: TIO) investors who acquired shares between March 31, 2023 through June 6, 2023.
+Gibbs Law Group reminds investors that a class+action+lawsuit has been filed against Tingo Group, Inc. (NASDAQ: TIO).
 Shares of Tingo Group dropped over 56% on June 6, 2023, after a Hindenburg report alleged the company has “completely fabricated financials” and has lied about numerous business partnerships and products.
-Gibbs Law Group encourages Tingo Group investors to contact us to discuss their legal rights and options.
+Gibbs Law Group encourages Tingo Group investors who acquired shares between December 1, 2022, through June 6, 2023 to contact us to discuss their legal rights and options before the lead plaintiff deadline of August 7.

 On Tuesday, June 6, 2023, shares of Tingo Group, a global Fintech and Agri-Fintech company, dropped over 56% after Hindenburg Research published a scathing report alleging the company is an “exceptionally obvious scam.”
 Hindenburg claims that Tingo Group’s cash flow and balance sheet statements “do not reconcile and show major errors indicating a complete lack of financial controls, [including that] its cash flow statements regularly subtract items from cash that should be added and vice versa.”
 The financial reporting errors “also seem to apply to Tingo’s audited annual financial statements, which were recently given an unqualified audit opinion by Deloitte Israel,” as alleged by Hindenburg.
 The report also raised questions about the company’s founder and CEO, who allegedly made misleading claims about his personal past and Tingo’s business accomplishments.